9. Designing functions#

 ## [1] 15

-(**) Write a standalone program (that can be run from the system shell) that computes the total size of all the files in given directories given as the script’s arguments (via commandArgs).
+(**) Write a standalone program which can be run from the system shell and which computes the total size of all the files in directories given as the script’s arguments (via commandArgs).